 In 2019 John was proud and honored to be named the recipient of the SENA Performer’s European Guitar Award and was presented the award at the prestigious annual event held in Bergen Op Zoom in The Netherlands.
 Past year’s recipients have been Brian May, Joe Bonamassa, Steve Vai, Slash, Steve Lukather and Joe Satriani.
 On September 12, 2019 John received the Chris Squire Virtuoso Award at the 2019 Progressive Music Awards held at the famous Underglobe in London.

-Outside of music, John’s passions include bodybuilding, bearding, bbq, politics and all things Disney.
-He currently resides on Long Island, New York with his wife Rena and three children.
+Outside of music, John’s passions include bodybuilding, bearding, bbq, and all things Disney.
+He currently resides on Long Island, New York with his family.